Self Help Topics

 • Optional battery pack

-In this in-depth review we take the Pure Evoke-2S DAB radio through its paces and compare it to the Pure One, which is Pure's budget DAB radio to see whether the Evoke-2S is worth the significantly higher price tag.
+This review takes the Pure Evoke-2S DAB radio through its paces and compare it to the Pure One, which is Pure's budget DAB radio, to see whether the Evoke-2S is worth the significantly higher price tag.

 Sound Quality

-There's no doubt that the Pure Evoke 2S delivers a punchy sound with fantastic volume with no sign of distortion even when played very loud.
-The separate tweeters add detail and clarity to the sound, which is normally only present in full-blown HiFi systems.
+Even after a brief audition, it's clear that the Pure Evoke 2S delivers a punchy sound with impressive volume and no sign of distortion, even when played very loud.
+The separate tweeters add detail and clarity to the sound, making the radio a pleasure to listen to.

-Bass extension is a little limited by the size of the drive units, but bass output is still good for a portable radio, thanks to the cabinet's tuned reflex port.
+Bass extension is limited by the size of the drive units, but low frequency output is still good for a portable radio, thanks to the cabinet's tuned reflex port.
+Placing the radio in a corner alcove or close to a wall further improves bass output.

 Pure Evoke-2S Specification